paulinedao/hiragana-cnn/README.md

 </p>

+## Goal <a name= "goal"></a>
+The goal of this project is to enable the user to identify hiraganas by uploading images in the app, displaying a prediciton score and the romaji transcription, allowing non-japanese readers to understand how it should be pronounced.

 ## Convolutional Neural Network <a name= "CNN"></a>
 **Data Augmentation**

 Data augmentation implies resizing, rotating, scaling, using a grayscale, then converting the image into a Pytorch tensor to make it suitable for the model.
-Finally the images are  all normalized to have the same pizel intensity.
+Finally the images are all normalized to have the same pixel intensity.

 **Load images and stratify train/test split**